10 Visible Signs Your Body Is Releasing Trauma

 Trauma can take on many different forms and impact both our mental and physical health.
 Our bodies frequently hold trauma long after the original incident has occurred, which can be distressing and uncomfortable.

 The body can mend itself and is remarkably resilient, though.
-The body is sometimes more skilled at processing stress than the mind is, despite the mind’s unique abilities.
-Surprising to us, the body frequently retains trauma, impairing our movement and ability to execute.
+The body is sometimes better at processing stress than the mind, despite the mind’s unique abilities.
+Surprisingly, the body frequently retains trauma, impairing our movement and ability to execute.

 How does trauma affect your body?

 The body is strong.
-It is naturally able to bounce back from these kinds of traumatic experiences.
+It naturally bounces back from these kinds of traumatic experiences.
 Unresolved trauma has the potential to become an illness, but it can also occasionally resolve on its own naturally and return to normal functioning.

 When the effects of a traumatic event persist for one month or longer and are affecting at least a single component of everyday functioning, such as work or family life, the condition is classified as post-traumatic stress disorder (PTSD).